A Short History of the Evangelistic Appeal part 2

 A child of the Church of England

-Carey was a child of the Church of England, having been christened as a baby and assuming, as almost everyone did in 18th Century England, that any other kind of church was bogus, not a real church at all.
+Carey was a child of the Church of England, having been christened as a baby and assuming, as almost everyone did in 18th Century England, that any other kind of church was probably not a real church at all.
+There was certainly no reason to reject the traditions of the church, nor to submit to a second baptism.
+He had already been ‘baptised’ as a baby.

-But one of the other apprentices, John Warr, was not a member of the Church of England.
-And, rather than his being strange or artificial, Warr had a definite and clear faith in Christ.
+But one of the other apprentices he worked alongside, John Warr, was not a member of the Church of England.
+He was one of these so-called Dissenters.
+And, rather than being strange or artificial, Warr had a clear and coherent faith in Christ.

 Convinced by Scripture